yagu0/vchess/client/README.md

 ## Resources

- - Vue.js + Vue router + Webpack,
+- Vue.js + Vue router,
+- Webpack,
- - mini.css,
+- mini.css
- - Google font 'Open Sans'

 Sounds and pieces images where found at various locations.
+Fonts were found on Google Fonts.